-Is it frustrating when all of your technical work ends up never getting into production, perhaps due to model trust?
+Is it frustrating when all of your team's technical work ends up never getting into production, perhaps due to model trust?

-Do you frequently get inflated requests to "use AI" or "ML" because the project sponsor doesn't understand what's possible with data?
+Does your team frequently get inflated requests to "use AI" or "ML" because the project sponsor doesn't understand what's possible with data?